Police Officer pointing at me to pull over after I did an

 Me: No entiendo (I don’t understand)

-PO: probably says the same thing but uses hand motions this
+PO: probably says the same thing but uses hand motions this time

 Me: OK